GenomiqueENS/toulligQC/README.md

                        --sample-sheet-source /path/to/sample/sheet
 ```

-Example with optional arguments with configuration file:
+Example with optional arguments with a configuration file:

 ```bash
 $ python3 toulligqc.py --run_name FAF0256 \